honzajavorek/schedule-tweet/README.rst

 Why
 ---

-Twitter doesn't provide scheduling tweets in their API.
+Twitter doesn't provide tweets scheduling in `their API <https://developer.twitter.com/>`_.
 It is provided only as a feature of `TweetDeck <http://tweetdeck.twitter.com/>`_, their advanced official client.
-Unlike other clients which support scheduling tweets, TweetDeck is free of charge, it is an official tool made by Twitter themselves, and it supports `teams <https://blog.twitter.com/official/en_us/a/2015/introducing-tweetdeck-teams.html>`_.
+Unlike other clients which support tweets scheduling, TweetDeck is free of charge, it is an official tool made by Twitter themselves, and it supports `teams <https://blog.twitter.com/official/en_us/a/2015/introducing-tweetdeck-teams.html>`_.

 The ``schedule-tweet`` tool was originally built to save precious volunteering time of the `PyCon CZ 2017 <https://cz.pycon.org/2017/>`_ social media team.